NoriSte/reactjsday-2019-testing-course/book/intro-to-react-testing/react-dom-test-utils.md

   })
 ```

 The `beforeEach` call creates a new `container` each time and appends it to `document.body`.
-The `afterEach` call will call `ReactDOM.unmountComponentAtNode(container)` which will trigger the unmount of components and all `componentWillUnmount` liecycle hooks, removes the container from the DOM and set the variable back to `null`.
-Please note that setting the `containr` variable to `null` should not be necessary due to `beforeEach` overriding it again, but this is to make sure nobody can read the state of the DOM.
+The `afterEach` call will call [`ReactDOM.unmountComponentAtNode(container)`](https://reactjs.org/docs/react-dom.html#unmountcomponentatnode) which will trigger the unmount of components and all [`componentWillUnmount`](https://reactjs.org/docs/react-component.html#componentwillunmount) liecycle hooks, removes the container from the DOM and set the variable back to `null`.
+Please note that setting the `container` variable to `null` should not be necessary due to `beforeEach` overriding it again, but this is to make sure nobody can read the state of the DOM.

 ### Testing a stateful component